 This is a wonderful community science event to collect data on our local estuary!
 This project is coordinated by a team of environmental organizations to highlight the ecological conditions from the headwaters to the mouth of the Nissequogue River.
 Many schools and organizations such as ours participate each year at multiple rivers/estuaries around Long Island collecting data on water quality, biological data (types of organisms present), tides/currents, weather and physical characteristics of the site.
 Join us for a fun afternoon in the water for science!
-We will be meeting at the end of Thatch Pond Road in Smithtown.
+We will be meeting at Paul T Given County Park in Smithtown.

 What to bring/further instructions: